Lorenzo815/Combining-Discrete-and-Continuous-Spaces-for-Zero-Shot-Hate-Speech-Detection/README.md

 tokenizer = AutoTokenizer.from_pretrained(m_name)
 ```

-    Some weights of the model checkpoint at roberta-large-mnli were not used when initializing RobertaForSequenceClassification: ['roberta.pooler.dense.bias', 'roberta.pooler.dense.weight']
+    Some weights of the model checkpoint at roberta-large-mnli were not used when initializing RobertaForSequenceClassification: ['roberta.pooler.dense.weight', 'roberta.pooler.dense.bias']
     - This IS expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
     - This IS NOT expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).